AeronRoemer/API-Project/README.md

 * Flex layout design, responds to resizing and enables the realignment of Arabic-script blocks.
 * Animation: Header slide in created using keyframes.
 CSS animations are much faster to load than jQuery animations.
 * BEM (Block, Element, Modifier) methodology used for naming CSS selectors.
+* Responsive Images - used with media queries.

 ## Localization-Friendly Design